Fire and rescue services

 More information:

-Research what taxi fares to expect on trips.
-Agree the fare with the driver before you leave.
+Taxis aren't usually metered.
+Research what taxi fares to expect on trips and agree the fare with the driver before you leave.

 Buses on Mahé operate from early morning to early evening.
-Services are limited on some routes.
+Services are limited on some routes and schedules can be unreliable.

 More information: